Arnheim House + Garden

 Arnheim House + Garden is a new interpretation of a prestigious country house.
 The park-like garden merges into the Dusseldorf Rhine floodplains giving the project a unique closeness to nature.

-Nidus arnheim house garden courtyard
+Nidus arnheim house garden living

 Group 2 Chapters